laravel/docs/upgrade.md

 #### Renamed "Swift" Methods

-Various methods, some of which were undocumented, have been renamed to their Symfony Mailer counterparts.
-For example, the `withSwiftMessage` method:
+Various SwiftMailer related methods, some of which were undocumented, have been renamed to their Symfony Mailer counterparts.
+For example, the `withSwiftMessage` method has been renamed to `withSymfonyMessage`:

     // Laravel 8.x...
     $this->withSwiftMessage(function ($message) {